Mathematics and Statistics Department (MTH/STAT)

 Teaching Mathematics with Technology

 This course covers traditional, emerging, and interactive technologies used in the teaching and learning of mathematics.
-Teacher education candidates will gain an understanding of the use and application of instructional technology.
-They will explore how software, hardware, and instructional media can be used to enhance mathematics instruction in grades 4-12.
+Teacher education candidates gain an understanding of the use and application of instructional technology.
+Students explore how software, hardware, and instructional media can be used to enhance mathematics instruction in grades 4-12.
 Topics include instructional technology for visualizing and exploring mathematics, enhancing and delivering lessons, as well as interactive communication tools.
-Prerequisite: grade of "C" or better in MTH 175 or MTH 207; admission to teacher education or consent of instructor.
+Prerequisite: grade of "C" or better in MTH 150 or an appropriate placement test score.
 Offered Spring.

 MTH 331 Cr.3